Meat Loaf: 2010s

 Hell in a Handbasket, released in October 2011 for Australia and New Zealand, and February 2012 for the rest of the world, was recorded and produced by Paul Crook; Doug McKean did the mix with input from Rob Cavallo.
 The album features songs called "All of Me", "Blue Sky", "The Giving Tree", "Mad, Mad World", and a duet with Patti Russo called "Our Love and Our Souls."
+Meat Loaf, Patti Russo, and the Neverland Express promoted the album on the Mad, Mad World Tour in 2012.

 At the 2011 AFL Grand Final, the pre-match entertainment was headlined by a 12-minute medley performed by Meat Loaf.
 The performance was panned as the worst in the 34-year history of AFL Grand Final pre-game entertainment in a multitude of online reviews by football fans and Australian sport commentators.
 Meat Loaf responded by calling online critics "butt-smellers", and the AFL "jerks", vowing to convince other artists not to play at the event.

 In 2011, Meat Loaf planned to release a Christmas album called Hot Holidays featuring Garth Brooks and Reba McEntire, but the album was never released.

+In 2012, a divd was released of Meat Loaf’s Guilty Pleasure Tour.

+In 2013, Meat Loaf, Patti Russo, and the Neverland Express toured Europe and the UK on the Last at Bat Tour.

+Meat Loaf collapsed on stage while performing in Edmonton, Canada on June 16, 2016.

 In September 2016, Braver Than We Are, a 10-track album created with Jim Steinman, was released.
 Meat Loaf recorded reworked versions of Steinman's songs "Braver Than We Are", "Speaking in Tongues", "Who Needs the Young", and "More" (previously recorded by the Sisters of Mercy) for the album.
 Additionally, the song "Prize Fight Lover", originally issued as a download-only bonus track for Hang Cool Teddy Bear, was re-recorded for the album.